 Pesticide resistance in this age of vectorborne disease can hamper the ability of public health officials to successfully control threats.
 Potential resistance may also lead to the reemergence of several diseases that would have been otherwise contained through control measures (Brogdon 1998).
 Current resistance in select mosquito populations may be the result of historical insecticide use in the agricultural and pest control industries (Rodriguez 2005).
-The bygone use of DDT for example, could have contributed current resistance to synthetic pyrethroids, due to the mechanism for resistance being similar for both (Brogdon 1998; McAbee 2003).
+The bygone use of DDT for example, could have contributed to current resistance to synthetic pyrethroids, due to the mechanism for resistance being similar for both (Brogdon 1998; McAbee 2003).
 Another associated and contributing factor may be the contracting classes and options for public health insecticides as well as growing regulatory restrictions (Brogdon 1998).

-Although examples of pesticide resistance has been well documented, the scope of the issue and its real world impact on public health control activities is not known.
+Although examples of pesticide resistance have been well documented, the scope of the issue and its real world impact on public health control activities is not known.
 This is partially due to varying levels of resistance surveillance programs that currently exist.
 This factor is shown in Massachusetts where some organized mosquito control agencies conduct zero resistance surveillance. while others have limited to welldeveloped programs collecting data on pesticide resistance in mosquitoes.
 In addition to the variety of resistance surveillance programs, resistance also appears to be quite localized which further clouds the impact.
-One noted example involved two separate mosquito populations that not only differed in resistance levels, but also resistance mechanism, all despite being only a few miles apart (Brogdon 1998). continuing uncertainties surrounding insecticide resistance have supported CMMCP efforts to monitor for detection of early resistance.
+One noted example involved two separate mosquito populations that not only differed in resistance levels, but also resistance mechanism, all despite being only a few miles apart (Brogdon 1998).
+These continuina uncertainties surrounding insecticide resistance have supported CMMCP efforts to monitor for detection of early resistance.
 In the case of observed resistance, adulticide protocols could be modified to ensure continued efficacy.

 The primary adulticide product used by CMMCP during the 2018 season was Zenivex® E4 (Wellmark International, Schaumburg, IL) (EPA Reg No. 2724-807), a synthetic pyrethroid that utilizes the active ingredient etofenprox.
 Prior to this season CMMCP had used another synthetic pyrethroid, ANVIL® 10+10 (Clarke Mosquito Control Products, Inc., Roselle, IL) (EPA Reg.
-No. 1021-1688-Unlike Zenivex® E4, ANVIL® 8329). uses the active 10+10 ingredient sumithrin along with the synergist piperonyl butoxide (PBO).
-The absence of PBO in Zenivex® E4 is one of its ANVIL® advantages over 10+10.
-Etofenprox also presents a low toxicity to birds and dried foliar residues are not harmful to honeybees.
-The EPA has classified Etofenprox as a reduced risk pesticide.
+No. 1021-1688-Unlike Zenivex® E4, ANVIL® 8329).
+10+10 uses the active ingredient Sumithrin along with the synergist Piperonyl butoxide (PBO).
+The absence of PBO in Zenivex® E4 is one of its advantages over ANVIL® 10+10.